scopedb/scopedb-site/reference/functions/count.md

 # count

-Returns either the number of non-NULL records for the specified columns.
+Returns the number of non-NULL records for the specified columns.

 ## Syntax